-The long-pile carpet '' dzhulhirs '' combines the monumentality of the composition with a relatively simple ornament.
+The long-pile carpet "dzhulkhirs" combines the monumentality of the composition with a relatively simple ornament.
 This type of carpet inherited the traditions of the ancestors more than any other, and it is often woven using stone and wooden spindles by women from the countryside.
 Thick and coarse yarn gives the product softness and fluffiness, but at the same time the carpet is quite light.
 The dzhulkhirsa ornament corresponds to the spirit of that era when it was just started to be made.
 In particular, this concerns the Samarkand julhirs.
-They are also produced in Andijan using cross patterns and blue and red contrasting colors.
+They are also produced in Andijan using cross-shaped patterns and a blue-red contrasting color scheme.

-free carpets, called " palas ", are also extremely common in Uzbekistan and are in great demand.
-They are woven from cotton, kenaf and wool, and are subdivided into several types - " koshma ", " arabi ", " gajari " and " terma''.
+Pile-free carpets, called "palas", are also extremely common in Uzbekistan and are in great demand.
+They are woven from cotton, kenaf and wool, and are divided into several types - "koshma", "arabi", "gajari" and "terma".